JuliaLang/julia/doc/src/manual/performance-tips.md

 See also the discussion under [Parametric Types](@ref).

-## Type declarations
+## Type annotations

-In many languages with optional type declarations, adding declarations is the principal way to make code run faster.
+In many languages with optional type annotations, adding declarations is the principal way to make code run faster.
 This is *not* the case in Julia.
 In Julia, the compiler generally knows the types of all function arguments, local variables, and expressions.
-However, there are a few specific instances where declarations are helpful.
+However, there are a few specific instances where annotations are helpful.

 ### Avoid fields with abstract type